 Kerry Cassidy (Project Camelot) asks “Who Benefits?”
-(Nov 2018, now password protected behind a pay wall.)
+(Nov 2018, reposted.)
 The answer may be neither Mark Richards or the truth.
-At the time, the article led with news that self proclaimed insider SIMON PARKES CLAIMS CAPTAIN MARK RICHARDS MAY SOON BE PARDONED BY TRUMP, AND DISRUPTION OF SERVICES IN OCTOBER FROM INDICTMENTS TO DRAIN THE SWAMP.
-The answer to this was simple enough: a president cannot … Continue reading
+The article led with news that self proclaimed insider and Q conspiracy advocate SIMON PARKES CLAIMS CAPTAIN MARK RICHARDS MAY SOON BE PARDONED BY TRUMP, AND DISRUPTION OF SERVICES IN OCTOBER FROM INDICTMENTS TO DRAIN THE SWAMP.
+The answer to this was simple enough: a … Continue reading

 Kerry raised several questions:

 Ask yourself what the government of the U.S. has to lose if Mark Richards goes free.
 Ask what they are so afraid of, that they would go to such lengths to further discredit a man who at this late juncture has already spent over 30 years in prison?
 And, what is the real motivation for a psi-op aimed at discrediting one of the top journalists investigating the secret space program on the Planet?
 Who gains?
 Who loses?